Diamond Ledge Rock Climbing

 Weather station 6.0 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Diamond Ledge:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Diamond Ledge:

 Featured Route For Diamond Ledge